-Our school endeavours to ensure that we do our utmost to employ safe staff by following the guidance in Keeping Children Safe in Education (2019) and the school's Staff Recruitment procedures.
+Our school endeavours to ensure that we do our utmost to employ safe staff by following the guidance in Keeping Children Safe in Education (2021) and the school's Staff Recruitment procedures.

-At least one member of each recruitment panel will have attended safer recruitment training.
+At least one member of each recruitment panel will have attended safer recruitment training (currently the headteacher or the chair of governors).